jjmschofield/arch-patterns/patterns/transactional-outbox/README.md

 * SCENARIO 5 - receiver is rejecting requests due to client error
 * SCENARIO 7 - relay fails and stops processing messages

-## Notes
-This implementation does not ensure message order - favouring through put and simplified horizontal scaling.